 6. Set up Google Analytics & Google Search Console.

 Google Analytics and Google Search Console are two free website monitoring tools from Google.
-Google Search Console will even notify you about any mobile usability issues on your site.
+Google Search Console will even notify you about any mobile usability issues it finds on your site.
 Check out these guides from HubSpot to get started: The Ultimate Guide to Google Search Console and The Ultimate Guide to Google Analytics.

 7. Settle in for a few months.

 P.S.
-There’s another world under Search Engine Marketing (SEM) called PPC (pay-per-click).
+There’s another world under the Search Engine Marketing (SEM) umbrella called PPC (pay-per-click).
 This is the paid complement to organic (unpaid) SEO.
 PPC isn’t my world but it’s worth looking into for certain businesses.
 Check out HubSpot’s guide to PPC to learn more.